 However, it was noted that adjustments could be made to improve the overall system, for example, stakeholders continue to raise concerns about the time and cost associated with resolving disputes, and that the provisions of the SPA are difficult to apply in court proceedings.
-The reforms under the Planning and Environment Court Bill 2014 and the Planning and Development Bill 2014 (to the extent they relate to dispute resolution) have sought to address these concerns.
+The reforms under the Bill and the Planning and Development (Planning for Prosperity) Bill 2015 (to the extent they relate to dispute resolution) have sought to address these concerns.